ICAMS/Kanapy/docs/usage.rst

 If the built-in voxelization is prefered, then the ``voxelize`` command can be called to generate the hexahedral mesh.
 It populates the simulation box with voxels and assigns the voxels to the respective particles (Spheres).
-The ``abaqusoutput`` command can be called to write out the Abaqus (.inp) input file.
+The ``abaqusOutput`` command can be called to write out the Abaqus (.inp) input file.
 The workflow for this looks like:

 .. code-block:: console